worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

 ### Real-time WebRTC Signaling 🌐 (✅ working)
 - **Peer-to-peer connections** happen via decentralized protocols:
   - **BitTorrent 🌀**: Used for signaling and establishing connections between peers.
-  - **IPFS 📡**: For data sharing and syncing without central servers.
+  - **IPFS 📡**: Used for signaling and establishing connections between peers.
-  - **NOSTR 🔑**: A decentralized protocol for real-time messaging, used to help establish peer connections.
+  - **NOSTR 🔑**: A decentralized protocol for real-time messaging, used for signaling and establishing connections between peers.
 - **No central server**: All signaling happens through these decentralized networks, ensuring seamless and secure connections.

 ### Local Data Storage 💾 (✅ working)